 1 Ch 28:9, “…for the Lord searches all hearts and understands all the intent of the thoughts.”

 Unbiblical judgment is an arbitrary assumption about someone else.

 Slander of fellow Christians flows from that same spirit of putting ourselves above others.
-If we hold high opinion of self, we are much more likely to be free with faultfinding.
+If we hold a high opinion of ourselves, we are much more likely to be free with faultfinding.